Garg Aviation

 (xii) Hazards involved in simulating system failure and malfunctions in the aircraft.

-(i) twenty hours of flight time as pilot-in-command by night during which at least twenty take-offs and twenty landings have been carried out; and
+(i) Twenty hours of flight time as pilot-in-command by night during which at least twenty take-offs and twenty landings have been carried out; and

 Provided that a pilot from Defence Forces who has successfully completed the Qualified Flight Instructor’s course and also satisfies requirements as laid down in this clause and clause (d), may be considered for the issue of Flight Instructor’s Rating if he has not less than twenty hours of flight time as Flight Instructor within a period of twelve months immediately preceding the date of application.